Acer Swift 3 review: A big screen on a modest budget

 Big laptops are back in style.
 Once all but abandoned, 16 and 17-inch laptops are once again widely available.
 Most models are expensive, however, and that's especially true of 16-inch machines.

 Enter the Acer Swift 3 SF316-51.
-This mainstream 16-inch laptop has plenty of display real estate and a slim profile yet carries a mid-range MSRP of $999.
-Online retailers have sold it for as little as $849.
+This mainstream 16-inch laptop has plenty of display real estate and a slim profile yet carries a mid-range retail price of US$959.99 (AU$1,280).
+Online retailers have sold it for as little as US$849.
 That's an alluring price for a large, capable laptop, but there's a catch.
 Battery life is less than stellar and performance falls behind when it comes to more demanding apps.
 If you can live with those trade-offs, the Swift 3 has a big screen and is priced reasonably.

 Acer Swift 3 SF316-51 specs and features